Hafþór Júlíus Björnsson: 2024

-Following a three-year hiatus due to boxing and powerlifting, Hafþór returned to the 2024 Arnold Strongman Classic and effortlessly deadlifted 456.5 kg to win the inaugural event.
-However, since he was still recovering from a major pectoral tear from the previous year, his pressing power was only adequate for the overall fourth place.
-Two weeks later, Hafþór secured second place at the Arnold UK, after breaking the world record for the raw deadlift for reps event, performing ten repetitions with 350 kg on a stiff bar within sixty seconds.
+Following a three-year hiatus due to boxing and powerlifting, Björnsson returned to the 2024 Arnold Strongman Classic and effortlessly deadlifted 456.5 kg to win the inaugural event.
+Since he was still recovering from a major pectoral tear from the previous year, his pressing power was only adequate for the overall fourth place.
+Two weeks later, Björnsson secured second place at the Arnold UK, after breaking the world record for the raw deadlift for reps event, performing ten repetitions with 350 kg on a stiff bar within sixty seconds.

-Hafþór debuted at the 2024 Strongest Man on Earth competition at Shaw Classic expo and finished runner-up with five event wins from eight to Mitchell Hooper.
+Björnsson debuted at the 2024 Strongest Man on Earth competition at Shaw Classic expo and finished runner-up with five event wins from eight to Mitchell Hooper.
 He broke world records in 15 kg keg toss with 7.77 m, and Manhood stone (Max Atlas stone), hoisting a 250 kg stone over a 4 ft (48 in) bar for 2 repetitions.
 During the prep for the competition, he squatted 380 kg raw for 5 paused repetitions and loaded a 260 kg Manhood stone.

 He also returned to the Strongman Champions League, winning 2024 SCL Dubai and emerged joint-second at 2024 Rogue Invitational with a world record in Inver stones, one-motioning the 5 stones weighing 125–191 kg (275–420 lb) onto Whiskey barrels in 27.34 seconds.
-Hafþór also won his eleventh Iceland's Strongest Man title.
+Björnsson also won his eleventh Iceland's Strongest Man title.

-At SC24 conference in Atlanta, Georgia organized by VDURA, Hafþór deadlifted 282.6 Petabytes of data, for the world record of highest amount of data lifted by a human.
+At SC24 conference in Atlanta, Georgia organized by VDURA, Haf Björnsson ór deadlifted 282.6 Petabytes of data, for the world record of highest amount of data lifted by a human.